zNitche/CrowsNest/README.md

 The main goals of the project was to:
 - Use lightberryAPI in real case scenario.
 - Build low power consumption device I can use to track LAN services.
-- Design and print 3D case.
+- Design and 3D print case for device.

 ### Extra
 #### Database tools